Globular cluster: Formation

 The formation of globular clusters is poorly understood.
 Globular clusters have traditionally been described as a simple star population formed from a single giant molecular cloud, and thus with roughly uniform age and metallicity (proportion of heavy elements in their composition).
 Modern observations show that nearly all globular clusters contain multiple populations; the globular clusters in the Large Magellanic Cloud (LMC) exhibit a bimodal population, for example.
 During their youth, these LMC clusters may have encountered giant molecular clouds that triggered a second round of star formation.
 This star-forming period is relatively brief, compared with the age of many globular clusters.
 It has been proposed that this multiplicity in stellar populations could have a dynamical origin.
 In the Antennae Galaxy, for example, the Hubble Space Telescope has observed clusters of clusters – regions in the galaxy that span hundreds of parsecs, in which many of the clusters will eventually collide and merge.
-Their overall range of ages and (possibly) metallicities could lead to clusters with a bimodal, or even multiple, distribution of populations.
+Their overall range of ages and (possibly) metallicities could lead to clusters with a bimodal, or even multimodal, distribution of populations.

 Observations of globular clusters show that their stars primarily come from regions of more efficient star formation, and from where the interstellar medium is at a higher density, as compared to normal star-forming regions.
 Globular cluster formation is prevalent in starburst regions and in interacting galaxies.
 Some globular clusters likely formed in dwarf galaxies and were removed by tidal forces to join the Milky Way.
 In elliptical and lenticular galaxies there is a correlation between the mass of the supermassive black holes (SMBHs) at their centers and the extent of their globular cluster systems.
 The mass of the SMBH in such a galaxy is often close to the combined mass of the galaxy's globular clusters.

 No known globular clusters display active star formation, consistent with the hypothesis that globular clusters are typically the oldest objects in their galaxy and were among the first collections of stars to form.
 Very large regions of star formation known as super star clusters, such as Westerlund 1 in the Milky Way, may be the precursors of globular clusters.

 Many of the Milky Way's globular clusters have a retrograde orbit (meaning that they revolve around the galaxy in the reverse of the direction the galaxy is rotating), including the most massive, Omega Centauri.
 Its retrograde orbit suggests it may be a remnant of a dwarf galaxy captured by the Milky Way.